CheckPointSW/Scout/docs/User Guide.md

 Folder Structure
 ----------------
 * docs - This documentation
+* examples
   * embedded_scout - Use case example for an "Embedded Mode" compilation
   * kernel_scout - Use case example for a Linux "Kernel Mode" compilation
-* manager - Client side code, including the use case example for the Linux kernel use case
+* src
   * scout - Source code for the debugger (core of the server side)
+  * utils - Python compilation scripts and network API for the client/server
 * tests - A simple exploit_me.c for checking PIC compiled binaries
-* utils - Python compilation scripts

 **Note:** More information on the different compilation modes can be found under the "Compilation Modes" section.